Become a synbio member today!

 Therapeutic technologies

-This special session will explore what it takes to translate synthetic biology research into industrial success stories.
-Attendees will hear from experts in the field on leveraging the potential of synthetic biology to drive growth and innovation in the Australian bioeconomy.
+This special session will explore what it takes to translate synthetic biology research into success stories for industrial and advanced biomanufacturing.
+Attendees will hear from experts in the field on leveraging the potential of synthetic biology to drive growth and innovation in the Australasian bioeconomy.
 The session will provide valuable insights into strategies for investment and growth, as well as highlight the significant impact synthetic biology can have on industries such as agriculture, manufacturing, and biotechnology.

 Public and social policy of synthetic biology